-The patrol inspection intervals for CIP facilities proposed by CPSD and SDG&E are identical to the mandatory patrol inspection intervals for power lines in GO 165.
+&lt;sup>72 The patrol inspection intervals for CIP facilities proposed by CPSD and SDG&E are identical to the mandatory patrol inspection intervals for power lines in GO 165.
 We agree with the observation by the CIP Coalition in its comments on the proposed decision at page 8 that "[w]hile electric power lines are uninsulated, electrified (14kV to 69kV), mounted near the top of wood poles, and capable of being a source of ignition, CIP facilities are insulated, have low voltage, and are mounted many (typically six) feet below electric power lines.
 As over 100 years of experience confirms, electric facilities are inherently more risky."

-Today's decision adopts CPSD's and SDG&E's recommendation that the frequency and thoroughness of inspections of CIP facilities located anywhere in the state be based on factors that include, but are not limited to, the following: (a) Proximity to electric facilities, (b) terrain, (c) accessibility, and (d) location.
+&lt;sup>73 Today's decision adopts CPSD's and SDG&E's recommendation that the frequency and thoroughness of inspections of CIP facilities located anywhere in the state be based on factors that include, but are not limited to, the following: (a) Proximity to electric facilities, (b) terrain, (c) accessibility, and (d) location.

-We decline to adopt the CIP-1 and CIP-2 proposals for patrol inspection cycles of three years and five years, respectively.
-As LA County points out, vegetation can grow rapidly in years when rainfall is above average.
-A three-year or five-year inspection cycle could allow vegetation-related fire hazards to exist for several years before being discovered and remedied.
+three-year or five-year inspection cycle could allow vegetation-related fire hazards to exist for several years before being discovered and remedied.